Acu-li/Acu.li-Huggingface-Downloader/README.md

 Feel free to fork this repository and rebrand the application as you wish.
 You are welcome to use, modify, and distribute the code in any way you see fit.
 Contributions to improve the project are always appreciated.

-## Acknowledgements

-- Flask: A lightweight WSGI web application framework in Python.
-- Docker: A platform for developing, shipping, and running applications in containers.